 Also, be sure to address your co-workers by their full names before stating their job titles, followed by the suffix “-nim.”

 Four primary job title terms are used in the Korean language: position, job rank or grade, responsibility or duty, and title.

-Although similar, these positions vary slightly from one company to another or have differing names.
+Although similar, these positions vary slightly from one company to another and can have differing names.

 Job grades are most commonly applied to public servants and government officials and are not typically used in a regular company.

-The duty of a Korean job entails the primary occupational responsibility associated with a job.
-The CEO, Bon-bu-Jang, or Team-Jang often falls into this category.
+The duty of a Korean job refers to the primary occupational responsibility associated with that job.
+The CEO, Bon-bu-Jang, or Team-Jang often fall into this category.

 Your title in a Korean company refers to both your duties and position.
 If you want to know more about a co-worker’s position, their title will clarify a lot.
 Learning someone’s job title is also the best way to determine their rank.